Ahmedx44/WhisperNote/README.md

 3. Commit your changes (`git commit -m 'Add feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

-## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README should provide clear instructions for anyone looking to use or contribute to the app.
-You can replace the placeholders with actual names and links specific to your project.